gustavkauman/gustavkauman.github.io/_posts/2023-02-10-the-uniqueness-of-systemid-in-bc.md

 WHERE  name = '$systemId'
 AND    object_id = object_id('dbo.tablename')
 ```
-Change the 'dbo.tablename' to a table you want to inspect.
+Change the `dbo.tablename` to a table you want to inspect.
 Be sure to
 select the table from the base application.

 What you will see is that it makes use of a built-in SQL server function